 - Taxes were raised in 1997.

 - Banks kept bad loans on their books.
-This practice tied up capital needed to invest in growth.
+This practice tied up the capital needed to invest in growth.

 - The yen carry trade kept the value of Japan's currency high relative to the dollar and other global currencies.
-The Bank of Japan tried to create inflation by lowering interest rates.
-But traders took advantage of the situation by borrowing yen cheaply and investing it in currencies with a higher return.
+The Bank of Japan tried to create inflation by lowering interest rates, but traders took advantage of the situation by borrowing yen cheaply and investing it in currencies with a higher return.